-Starting in 2013, high income taxpayers will be subject to a brand new Medicare tax on their "unearned income."
-A 3.8% a Medicare contributions tax will be imposed on the lesser of (1) the taxpayer’s net investment income, or (2) any excess of modified adjusted gross income over $200,000 ($250,000 for married taxpayers filing jointly).
-Thus, all single taxpayers with MAGI over $200,000 and married taxpayers with MAGI over $250,000 will be subject to this tax.
-This is a small proportion of the population, but a significant one for the real estate industry.
+A 3.8% a Medicare contributions tax is imposed on the lesser of (1) the taxpayer’s net investment income, or (2) anyexcess of modified adjusted gross income over $200,000 ($250,000 for married taxpayers filing jointly).
+Thus, all single taxpayers with MAGI over $200,000 and married taxpayers with MAGI over $250,000 are subject to this tax.
+This is a small proportion of the population.

 The tax applies only to investment income.
 This includes: